 Even after Joachim’s death his students continued to form quartets in Berlin: Wladislaw Waghalter in 1908, Adalbert Gülzow had a quartet in 1909, Alfred Wittenberg in 1912, Julius Ruthström, Gustav Havemann, Nicolas Lambinon, and Issay Barmas.
 Willy Hess, who previously had led the Gürzenich Quartet in Cologne, formed his own quartet in Berlin after he replaced Halir at the Hochschule in 1910.

 Other Quartets outside of Berlin led by Joachim students

-The 1887-1888 all-female Soldat-Röger-Damen Quartett was led by Joachim student Marie Soldat-Röger and Hausmann’s student Lucy Campbell played cello.
+The original Soldat Quartet was comprised of Marie Soldat, Marie Schumann, Gabriele Roy, and Lucy Campbell in 1887-88.
+All were from the Hochschule.
 After a few years, during which she married and had a child, Soldat reconstituted her group, which was based in Vienna from 1895 to 1914, and comprised of Ella Finger-Bailetti, Nathalie Bauer-Lechner, and Lucy Campbell.

-Heinrich Bandler’s quartet in Hamburg was active from 1905, when the members were E.Hermann, E. Corbach, W. Engel, until 1929.
+Heinrich Bandler (1870-1931) was in the Hollaender Quartet in the 1890s.
+He became concertmaster of the Hamburg Philharmonic in 1900, and led a quartet in Hamburg from 1905, when the members were E.Hermann, E. Corbach, W. Engel, until 1929.
 Emil Bohnke and Karl Grötsch replaced the second violin and viola, respectively.